 - The aroma was in the same ratios just more present.
 This meant the alcohol smell was stronger, but so was the vanilla, tart cherry, and caramel sweetness that was present initially.
 Everything just got bigger!

 - More cherry flavor from the 2% cherry Kriek they mixed in with the quad.
 The flavor got more boozy as well.
 Finally, at about 60° F the boozy quality went away for the most part and the vanilla and cherry notes really shined through.
-A lot of people report a sour note with this beer, but neither Xavi nor I were able to detect it, perhaps because I didn’t let the beer age.
+A lot of people report a sour note with this beer, but neither Xavi nor I were able to detect it, perhaps because I didn’t let the beer age, or Ommegang didn’t, or both.

 Overall, this beer did what it said it was going to do, which was to make you think!
 Xavi and I thought up a storm while drinking this one and it was a solid Belgian quad.
 I’d give it a 9 out of 10 for flavor and a 7 out of 10 for aroma.
 So, as you sip this beer, ponder the words of the great French philosopher René Descartes; “I drink, therefore I am”, or something along those lines.